ufal/npfl114/tasks/reading_comprehension.md

 `evaluate_file` method.

 The task is a [_competition_](https://ufal.mff.cuni.cz/courses/npfl114/2021-summer#competitions).
-Everyone who submits a solution a solution with at least **TO BE FILLED LATER**% answer accuracy gets 4 points; the rest 5 points will be distributed depending on relative ordering of your solutions.
+Everyone who submits a solution a solution with at least **50%** answer accuracy gets 5 points; the rest 5 points will be distributed depending on relative ordering of your solutions.
+Note that usually achieving **45%** on the `dev` set is enough to get 50% on the `test` set (because of multiple references in the `test` set).

 You can start with the [reading_comprehension.py](https://github.com/ufal/npfl114/tree/master/labs/11/reading_comprehension.py)